ishansshah20/rewards/README.md

 >
 > **Database:** [H2](https://en.wikipedia.org/wiki/H2_(DBMS))
 >
-> Here I have used H2 database because it was not expected to use any durable data store.
-Storing transactions in memory was acceptable for the exercise and H2 database is used exactly for that.
+> Here I have used H2 database because using a durable data store was not a requirement.
+So I am storing transactions in memory using H2.
 >
 > **Tools:** IntelliJ, Postman